teeffelen/volt/README.md

 ## Security

 VOLT makes use of `mod_rewrite` and blocks all access to everything outside the `public/` folder.
 Your .git folder/files, operating system temp files, the application-folder and everything else is not accessible.
 For database requests PDO is used, so no need to think about SQL injection (unless you are using extremely outdated MySQL versions).

+## Issues

+Found a bug that is not supposed to be a feature? let me know by opening a [issue](https://github.com/Teeffelen/volt/issues) and I will try to fix it as soon as possible!